 Depending on the severity, PTSD can have a huge affect on the ability of an individual to function in normal life.
 Symptoms can include fear, the inability to concentrate, depression, anti-social behaviors, violent outbursts, anger, nightmares, insomnia, and many more.
 The symptoms can be constant, worsen over time, improve over time, or can come and go.

 Like many mental illnesses, the exact symptoms of PTSD can be very different from one person to the next.
 Some symptoms can show up immediately following the traumatic event, but most symptoms often develop over a period of time.
 This can be a few weeks and months to many years after the initial traumatic event.

 Because of the highly-stressful and often life-threatening situations concentrated in military service, many military members suffer from PTSD.
 Being exposed to a traumatic event alone, however, is not enough to be diagnosed with PTSD.
 There are many requirements that a condition must meet before it can be considered PTSD.

-The following table lists the different requirements that must be met before a condition can be diagnosed as PTSD.
+Listed below are the different requirements that must be met in 7 different categories before a condition can be diagnosed as PTSD for military disability purposes.

 Note: These requirements are strictly for assigning Military Disability Ratings to PTSD for Military Disability.
 Other organizations, psychologists, etc., may diagnose PTSD on different standards.
 Regardless, the requirements below are commonly accepted overall as a good general guideline for diagnosing PTSD.

 Once the condition fulfills all the requirements, it can then be officially diagnosed as PTSD by a mental health professional for the purpose of Military Disability.